layday/instawow/README.rst

-*instawow* is a fledgling package manager for World of Warcraft written in Python.
+*instawow* is a package manager for World of Warcraft written in Python.
 It can be used to install, remove and update add-ons from Curse, WoWInterface and Tukui.

 Installation